 Identify Significators

-Figure out the main players – planets or points that represent the person asking the question (the querent) and what they’re asking about (the quesited).
-The planet that rules the rising sign often represents the querent, while the ruler of the house related to the question topic usually represents the quesited.
-Knowing who these key players are is important for getting the interpretation right.
+Next, identify the main players in the chart—the planets or points that represent the person asking the question (the querent) and the thing they’re asking about (the quesited).
+In horary, the planet ruling the rising sign usually stands for the querent, while the ruler of the house connected to the question’s topic represents the quesited.

 Horary Rules

 Horary astrology has specific rules that guide interpretation.
 One thing to watch out for is the “void of course” Moon.
 This means the Moon isn’t connecting to any other planets after it moves signs.
-So it could mean nothing will come from the situation you asked about.
+It could mean nothing will come from the situation you asked about.

 It’s also important to look at the houses.
 The 1st house represents you, the person asking the question.
 The other houses then connect to different parts of life, like relationships, work, health, and so on.